 Short biography: Adrian Leverkühn was born on June 6, 1885, in Kaisersaschern, Germany.
 He pursued theological studies in Halle and Leipzig, and from 1905 to 1910 he studied music privately with Wendell Kretzschmar in Leipzig.
 He lived in Munich from 1910 to 1913, then moved to Pfeiffering bei Waldshut, in Oberbayern, where he remained until his death.
-The manifest difficulty of his musical style hindered public acceptance, although he received support from such leading conductors as Bruno Walter, Otto Klemperer, and Ernest Ansermet.
+Independent of the Second Viennese School, he evolved a non-tonal, at times idiosyncratically serialist language, although he also incorporated parodic imitations of past styles and anticipated certain developments of the postwar avant-garde.
+The manifest difficulty of his musical idiom hindered public acceptance, although he received support from such leading conductors as Bruno Walter, Otto Klemperer, and Ernest Ansermet.
 His creative career ended on or about May 16, 1930, when, twenty-four years to the day after an apparent pact with the Devil, he suffered a mental collapse.
 He died on August 25, 1940, and is buried in Oberweiler churchyard.
 The principal source of information about his life is an unsystematic biography by his longtime friend Serenus Zeitblom.

 R. 1 Six- to eight-part choruses